Gaëlle Aeby is a research fellow at the Morgan Centre for Research into Everyday Lives, University of Manchester.

 Catherine’s work is on the relationship between love and sexuality, and seeks to explore cultural meanings, understandings and constructions of both sexual orientation and love.
 She is particularly, but not exclusively, interested in the meanings and influence of love in the context of ‘fluid’ and ‘non-normative’ sexual desire, orientation and/or practice.

-Justyna Wierzchowska is Assistant Professor in American Studies at the Institute of English Studies, University of Warsawy, Poland.
+Justyna Wierzchowska is Associate Professor at the Institute of English Studies, University of Warsaw.

 Matt York is a PhD researcher at the Department of Government and Politics, University College Cork, Ireland.